CEPTR: Chemistry Evaluation for Pele Through Recasting

 --interface_name {interface-name}

-The --chemistry, or equivalently -c, argument allows users to convey if the ${chemistry} of interest is either one of two valid options, namely, homogeneous or heterogeneous.
-Similarly, the --gas_name and --interface_name arguments allow users to specify the names of the homogeneous phase and gas-solid interface prescribed in the corresponding mechanism.yaml file.
+The --chemistry (or -c) argument allows users to convey if the ${chemistry} of interest is either one of two valid options, namely, homogeneous or heterogeneous.
+The default value for {chemistry-type} is homogeneous.
+The --gas_name argument allows users to specify the names of the homogeneous phase to use, as several different ones can be defined in the corresponding mechanism.yaml file (under the phases: item).
+The default value for {gas-name} is gas.
+Finally, the --interface_name arguments allow users to specify the name of the gas-solid interface, also prescribed in the corresponding mechanism.yaml file.
+The default value for {interface-name} is None.

-The default chemistry-type, gas-name are homogeneous and gas respectively while that for interface-name is None.
-Note that if a heterogeneous chemistry-type is specified, the user must necessarily specify a corresponding interface-name.
+Note that if --chemistry heterogeneous is specified, the user must necessarily specify a corresponding {interface-name}.

 An example of directly using CEPTR for homogeneous mechanisms is: